YaminiBurra/Project-on-web-dev/README.md

 # Project-on-web-dev
-This repository is regarding the web devolopment
+This repository is regarding the web devolopment-devolopment